-An internal fundraising campaign was launched soon after the disaster happened.
+An internal fundraising campaign was launched soon after the Nepal earthquake happened in 2015.
 It made our already dedicated staff even more committed to go the extra mile.
 Senior management acknowledged these unprecedented efforts and decided to more than double the amount raised from USD 4,000 to USD 8,739.72.

 External awareness campaign

 We have used our efforts in Nepal to create awareness in the MENA region by launching a public relations campaign to mark 100 days after the quake.
-This culminated in a radio interview given by our Managing Director Farhaj Sarwar to the leading Dubai radio station, Dubai Eye.
+This culminated in our radio interview with the leading Dubai radio station, Dubai Eye.